 Athletic Camps on the Brown Bears Campus

-The thirteenth annual Summer Fencing Camp at Brown University is a two week overnight and day camp.
+The fourteenth annual Summer Fencing Camp at Brown University is a two week overnight and day camp.
 The program is focused on fencers at all levels in Foil, Epee and Saber from beginners to intermediates and competitors.

 The camp program is designed to gradually increase in intensity throughout the daily activities.
 The activities are tailored to assess the individual camper's ability to process the information, improve on previously acquired techniques and establish new ones.
 Progress is made according to the individual's day to day results.
 Each of the three daily sessions provides campers with lessons in fencing theory, tactical/technical drills, group lessons, competitions and team events.
 The practice sessions are conducted with electronic scoring equipment.
 Between the daily sessions, activities such as soccer, basketball, swimming and running are also planned.
 Also planned is movie night one night each week.

 Ages 12 - 17 and 18 (prior to entering college) are eligible to register as residential campers.
 Campers under the age of twelve can be considered for morning and/or afternoon day camp participation only.

 Residential accommodation is provided at Brown University dormitories.
 The fee includes breakfast, lunch and dinner served at Brown's dining hall.

 A residential option for campers enrolled in both Session 1 and Session 2, including meals and a weekend excursion (location to be determined) on Saturday, July 19.
 Though most campers elect to stay for both sessions, upon request, this opportunity can also be extended to campers participating in either first or second sessions.
 Weekend Stay fee: tbd